openequella/openEQUELLA/CONTRIBUTING.md

 ## Contributing Code / Pull Requests

-As per standard Apereo projects:  If you wish to contribute to Open EQUELLA itself, you should first subscribe to the Open EQUELLA Google Group as outlined above and discuss your contributions with the other developers.
+As per standard Apereo projects: If you wish to contribute to openEQUELLA itself, you should first subscribe to the openEQUELLA Google Group as outlined above and discuss your contributions with the other developers.
 You will also need to sign a [Contributor License Agreement](https://www.apereo.org/node/676).